 Example 2: Timeline

 This learning path from the Business Performance Academy is not clearly divided into phases.
-Instead, the representation shows the timeline over 200 days.
+Instead, the presentation shows the timeline over 200 days.
 The learning and transfer phases are not separated but are planned alternately.

-Learning path of the Business Performance Academy
+Learning Path of the Business Performance Academy

-We hope that this article has provided you with some useful information and wish you much success in creating your learning paths!
+We hope this article has provided you with some useful information and wish you much success in creating your learning paths!